solidi/hl-mods/workspace/redist/readme.txt

     - Increased attack range of kick and punch melee attacks to make them effective
     - Reduced punchangle while using ironsights
 - Game Modes
+    - 3 Game Modes (mp_gamemode)
+        - "ffa" - Free for All - the gold standard, deathmatch.
-    - Iceman Arena - it is the sole duty of all the other players to exterminate iceman
+        - "iceman" - Iceman Arena - it is the sole duty of all the other players to exterminate iceman
+        - "lms" - Last Man Standing - protect your lives be the last person standing to win
-    - 25 Mutators - supports combination and randomly selected
+    - 25 Mutators - supports combination and randomly selected (mp_mutators)
         - "chaos" - randomly selects three mutators every 45 seconds!
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
         - "instagib" - spawn with dual railguns that dole one hit kills